The Fisher’s Tale

 undulations of watery tones.

-Fisher casts eyes towards unseen waters,
+Fisher casts eyes towards unseen sounds,

-attunes ears to soothing sounds,
+attunes ears to the soothing voice

 Heaven’s river unimagined.